Recently updated on: September 27, 2023

 Compound interest is when the interest you earned from your initial deposit or investment gets reinvested.
 In effect, your balance grows higher and earns more interest.

-Through compound interest, you earn interest not just in the initial or principal balance.
+You earn interest not just in the initial or principal balance through compound interest.
 The interest that you already received also earns interest.

-So if you continuously add the interest of interest to your principal amount, you will notice that it is growing faster and larger as time goes by.
+So if you continuously add the interest of interest to your principal amount, you will notice that it is growing faster and larger as time passes.

 Interest can be compounded into different intervals depending on where it is placed, like annually, monthly, or even daily.